SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 17 January, 2025
+### 📅 Saturday, 18 January, 2025
 ------
 ### Events
 ------
-Certainly!
-Here are some notable events that took place in the United States on January 17 throughout history:
+Here are some events in the United States that occur on January 18th:

-- **1797**: The United States Senate conducted the first impeachment trial, targeting Supreme Court Justice William Chase.
-- **1861**: Alabama became the fourth state to secede from the Union during the Civil War era.
-- **1944**: The U.S. launched Operation Shingle, the amphibious landing at Anzio during World War II.
-- **1966**:
+- **Birthday of Civil Rights Leader Martin Luther King Jr.**: This day is observed as Martin Luther King Jr. Day, a federal holiday that celebrates the life and achievements of the civil rights leader, particularly his role in advocating for nonviolent protest against racial discrimination.
+(Normally observed on the third Monday in January, closest to January 15, his birthday)

+- **University of Pennsylvania's Founding**: The
 ### Positive Qoute
 ------
-"Shine bright like the stars! ✨🌟 Your light brings hope to the world. 💖"
+"🌈 Believe in the magic of new beginnings! ✨ Every day brings fresh opportunities. 🌟"